What is Counselling? How does Counselling work?

 Methodically speaking, Christian Counselling is the application of Christian/Biblical concepts in combination with the conventional psychological theories to help facilitate change on an individual.

-Christian Counselling is of course most effective with Christian clients who are going through psycho-spiritual trials.
+Christian Counselling is of course most effective with Christian clients who are going through psycho-spiritual trials, challenges, and crises.

 Should I opt for Christian Counselling or just Counselling?

-To make things simple, Christians who believe that their life and their current problems are intertwined with their belief and relationship with God, then Christian Counselling will work best for you.
+To make things simple, Christians who believe that their life and their current problems are intertwined with their beliefs and relationship with God, then Christian Counselling will work best for you.

 How long does counselling take?
 What is the general flow of counselling?

-A counselling relationship is expected to run an average of 6 sessions.
+A counselling relationship is expected to run for an average of 6 sessions.